An index theorem for Z/2-harmonic spinors branching along a graph: Background

 where $\sigma$ is Clifford multiplication with respect to $\del_\rho$ and $\widehat{\Dirac}$ is the tangential twisted Dirac operator on $S^2$ with holonomy $-1$ around the points where this sphere intersects the outgoing rays.

 For a more general metric $g$, these expressions are the leading terms, in a precise sense, of the coordinate representations for $\Dirac$.
-For example, using Fermi coordinates in a neighborhood of an edge $e$, this operator is a sum of the flat model above and an error term $E$ which is a sum of smooth (in $(r,\theta,y)$) multiples of the vector fields $r\del_r$, $\del_\theta$, $r\del_y$.
+For example, using Fermi coordinates in a neighborhood of an edge $e$, this operator is a sum of the flat model above and an error term $E$ which is a sum of multiples of the vector fields $r\del_r$, $\del_\theta$, $r\del_y$ with coefficients which are smooth in $(r,\theta,y)$.
 Similarly, choosing the spherical coordinates carefully for the curved case, we can assume that the edges are straight rays emanating from the origin, and then $\Dirac$ is the sum of the flat model \eqref{Dirac-spherical} and an error term $E$ which is a sum of a smooth multiple of $\rho \del_\rho$ and a smoothly varying family of first order operators on $S^2$.

 Since our goal in this paper is to prove an index theorem, we can eventually perform a deformation of the metric and assume that these error terms vanish.
 This simplifies the analysis somewhat.
 However, the operators \eqref{Dirac-cyl} and \eqref{Dirac-spherical} are irremediably singular, and less standard analytic techniques are needed.
 We employ the systematic methods of the `iterated edge calculus'.
-The (non-iterated) edge calculus developed in \cite{Mazzeo91_EllTheoryOfDiffEdgeOp}, \cite{MaVe} and \cite{Usula}, \cite{Usula2}, provides good tools to study $\Dirac$ near the edges $e_i$ away from the vertices.
+The (simple) edge calculus developed in \cite{Mazzeo91_EllTheoryOfDiffEdgeOp, MaVe, Usula, Usula2}, provides an incisive set of tools to study $\Dirac$ near the edges $e_i$ away from the vertices.
 However, the structure of $\Si$ near each vertex is stratified of depth two.
 This means (in this specific case) that near $q_i$, $M$ is diffeomorphic to a cone where the cross-section itself is singular, here a punctured sphere.
 A depth two stratified space blows up to a manifold with corners of codimension two.
 The analysis of elliptic operators with iterated edge structure is somewhat more intricate than the simple edge case, but very similar in spirit.
 Material sufficient for what we need here appears in \cite{ALMP} and \cite{MazzeoWitten2}, see also \cite{MazzeoMontcouquiol11_Stoker}.

 Amongst other conclusions, this analysis leads to Fredholm (or semi-Fredholm) mapping properties of $\Dirac$ between various weighted spaces, and sharp regularity statements for solutions of $\Dirac u = 0$ and $\Dirac u = f$.
 These results are obtained by parametrix methods.
 A parametrix $G$ for $\Dirac$ is an approximate inverse (relative to a given function space), such that $\Dirac G - I$ and $G \Dirac - I$ are negligible remainders.
 The language of blowups is very convenient for constructing this parametrix and is described in some detail in various places below.
 To make this argument more accessible, we first discuss this when $\Si$ is an embedded curve, and only after that when $\Si$ is a graph.